Votives and value in Roman religion (Defixiones, Part 4)

 Read Previous Articles in This Series

-- In Arcana Mundi: Magic and the Occult in the Greek and Roman Worlds, 1985.
+- Georg Luck, Arcana Mundi: Magic and the Occult in the Greek and Roman Worlds, 1985.

-- From “The Curse-tablets from the Sanctuary of Isis and Mater Magna in Mainz”, Magical Practice in the Latin West, 2005.
+- Jürgen Blänsdorf, “The Curse-tablets from the Sanctuary of Isis and Mater Magna in Mainz”, Magical Practice in the Latin West, Papers from the International Conference Held at the University of Zaragoza, Gordon & Simón, eds., 2005.